TDR474/ESG-Fama-French/README.md

 **final.xls** contains all the data from 2019-01-01 to 2021-12-31.
 The final regression was run on the 2021 data.
 It contains data queried using SQL from ***wrds.ipynb*** and those queried directly from the WRDS website.

 # Regression Files
 ***complete_regression_in_R.R*** contains all the regressions that we ran, and the code we used to get summary statistics as well as multicollinearity and heteroskedasticity check.
+In the file, search for "Final_regression_paper" to locate the regression used in paper.

+***complete_regression_with_suggestion_in_R.R***: implementation of prof. Nandi's suggestion.
+R squared did not improve and the result is difficult to interpret, thus it's not included in the final paper.

+***Analysis.ipynb***: The deprecated regression based on the original fama french.

 ### The Data has the following structure:
 ## Company Information